We have two forms of membership :

 Core members are often active in our projects.

-General Membership – is for people who want to hear our news, and hopefully answer questions on our app [ see below] but who do not want to make any further commitment.
+General Membership – is for people who want to hear our news, and hopefully answer the occasional questions but who do not want to make any further commitment.

 We are generally seeking people who support our aims and have experiences similar to ours, and who might wish to talk to other members for support and advice, but will also add weight anonymously to help influence service providers.